Academic-W/SwiftBite/README.md

-# *Read me*

 # SwiftBite

-# **About SwiftBite**
+## **About SwiftBite**
 <p align="center"><img src=" " width="400" alt="SwiftBite Logo"></a></p>

-## Swiftbite website is a platform for ordering premium sweets and delicacy.It is built to cater to Le Petit Desserts Business needs.
+### Swiftbite website is a platform for ordering premium sweets and delicacy.It is built to cater to Le Petit Desserts Business needs.

 ## Installation